richmahn/en_tn/luk/front/intro.md

 #### Who wrote the Book of Luke? ####

 This book does not give the readers the name of the author.
 The same person who wrote this book also wrote the Book of Acts.
 In parts of the Book of Acts, the author uses the word "we."
 This indicates that the author traveled with Paul.
 Most scholars think that Luke was this person traveling with Paul.
-Therefore, since early Christian times, most Christians have thought Luke is the author of the gospel and the Book of Acts.
+Therefore, since early Christian times, most Christians have thought Luke was the author of the gospel and the Book of Acts.

 Luke was a medical doctor.
 His way of writing shows that he was an educated man.
 He was probably a Gentile.
 Luke himself probably did not witness what Jesus said and did.
 But he said that he talked to many people who did.